-- 1. Replacement value (RV) of timber and fruit bearing trees determined on rate basis negotiated by District Collector and with the affected Community/Jiga will be paid.
-In addition if the tree is at or near fruit-bearing stage, the estimated current market values of the fruit produce for 3 seasons; and - 2.
-The SRU will provide guidance in re-plantation and post-plantation care programs under Environmental Management Action Plan (EMAP).
+1. Replacement value (RV) of timber and fruit bearing trees determined on rate basis negotiated by District Collector and with the affected Community/Jiga will be paid.
+In addition if the tree is at or near fruit-bearing stage, the estimated current market values of the fruit produce for 3 seasons;

+and

+2. The SRU will provide guidance in re-plantation and post-plantation care programs under Environmental Management Action Plan (EMAP).

 Loss Item 8: Loss of Standing Crops Unit of Entitlement Entitlements Application Guidelines Additional Services Cultivators identified by District Collector through Land Acquisition Survey RV of standing crops.
-Owners will be allowed to harvest of standing crops prior to Applicable for all crops standing on land within the acquisition area at the time of SRU will assist EPs in the process of claiming compensation from i 3 dispossession.
-2. District Collector with assistance from Director-SRU will pay for crops.
-3. District Collector with assistance from Department of Agriculture will recommend RV of crops at harvest.
-4. Crops grown after dispossession will not be paid any District Collector office for preparing necessary documents. be paid any compensation
+Owners will be allowed to harvest of standing crops prior to inundation.
+Applicable for all crops standing on land within the acquisition area at the time of dispossession.
+District Collector with assistance from Director-SRU will pay for crops.
+District Collector with assistance from Department of Agriculture will recommend RV of crops at harvest.
+Crops grown after dispossession will not be paid any compensation SRU will assist EPs in the process of claiming compensation from District Collector office for preparing necessary documents.